What is splash damage?

 Launcher or Gun splash damage that deals self-damage can be absorbed by Absorb shields.
 Gun splash will always give you ammo of the type of weapon you’re shooting yourself with while Launcher splash will always give you rocket launcher ammo.

 The Bulwark never absorbs your own laser’s splash damage since there is no laser with Gun splash, Grenade splash can’t be absorbed and Launcher splash would refill your rocket ammo, so the Bulwark treats it as being a rocket instead of a laser and doesn’t absorb it.

 If there is a “+x%” next to the weapon it deals its base damage as impact damage plus that amount of damage as its splash.
 If it says “Pure” next to it the weapon deals all of its base damage as pure splash damage and if the listed base damage is incorrect, there’s a percentage value in brackets next to it.
 Weapons that have added splash that’s separated from the projectile are marked with S. All other added splash values are directly added to the projectile.

-The splash of secondary projectiles is only listed once (example: The Storm has 5 orbs but each only deals 10% splash).
+The splash of secondary projectiles is only listed once (example: The Wombat/Moonscaper spawn multiple mines, but each of them deals 150% damage).